 In many cases, you’ll start from seed in a cool, indoor environment while it’s still oven-like outside, again timing correctly when you’ll need to transplant.
 In this situation, plant seeds in individual, biodegradable peat pots, so transplant shock is minimized.

 Additionally, you may need to rig up some sort of sunshade to protect the newly transplanted seedlings for a few days, while they acclimate.
+For more information see our guide on when to plant crops in autumn.

 Easy as pie.
 Beet pie, anyone?